jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 +import { createUser, getUserByEmail } from '../database/user'
 ```

-Not all of these pieces are in place, so we will starting adding them now.
+Not all of these pieces are in place, so we will start adding them now.

 ```diff
 // Code omitted for brevity